Hefaistos68/MSBuildGuard/README.md

 1. **Fork** the repository and create a feature branch from `master`.
 2. Follow the existing code style (C# 14, block-scoped namespaces, XML doc comments on all public/internal members).
 3. Add or update unit tests for every changed or new class.
 Tests use **NUnit**, **Moq**, and **Shouldly**.
-4. Ensure `msbuild MSBuildGuard.sln /p:Configuration=Release` succeeds with no warnings before opening a pull request.
+4. Ensure `dotnet build MSBuildGuard-public.slnx -c Release` succeeds with no warnings before opening a pull request.
 5. Open a pull request with a clear description of the change and its motivation.

 > By contributing you agree that your contribution is licensed under the same [PolyForm Noncommercial License 1.0.0](LICENSE) as the rest of the project.